casesandberg/reactcss/docs/documentation/pseudo-classes.md

 ---
-id: pseudo-elements
+id: pseudo-classes
-title: Pseudo Elements
+title: Pseudo Classes
 ---

 When looping through components, spread the `loop` method provided by ReactCSS and call it with the iterator and length of items to pass down list-specific props, like: `first-child` `last-child` `even` `odd` `nth-child-*`